Content Ops at Scale: A Framework for B2B SEO That Actually Works

 Effective B2B content distribution channels:

-- Organic search — the long game, but the highest-ROI channel for most B2B companies
+- Organic search: The long game, but the highest-ROI channel for most B2B companies.
+In our survey, 67% of respondents measure content by organic traffic.

 Every piece of content should have a distribution checklist.
 Automate what you can, but be intentional about channel selection based on the content’s purpose and audience.